supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 In this task, you will access a Log Analytics environment where you can practice writing KQL statements.

-1. Login to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.
+1. Login to WIN1 virtual machine as Azureuser Admin with the password as provided in the Environment tab.

 2. Go to https://aka.ms/lademo in your browser.
-Login with the MOD Administrator credentials.
+Login with the ODL_User_Id Administrator credentials.

 3. Explore the available tables listed in the tab on the left side of the screen.